Isabella McGuire Mayes

 Discovering the Vaganova Style

-Isabella’s first brush with the Vaganova style happened when was training at Tring Park School of the Performing Arts in England, and her mother arranged a private lesson with the formidable coach Zina Mamedova.
+Isabella’s first brush with the Vaganova style happened when she was training at Tring Park School of the Performing Arts in England, and her mother arranged a private lesson with the formidable coach Zina Mamedova.
 “Zina attended the Vaganova Academy herself at the age of nine, traveling alone from Tashkent, (Uzbekistan) so she’s made of hard stuff.”
 The lesson was a shock for Isabella, who’d never experienced such intensity before.
 She recalls Zina slapping her feet and shaping her body as though it were a piece of clay.
 After emerging from the studio, red-faced and drenched in sweat, Isabella told her Mum she never wanted to see Zina again.
 “But a few weeks later, I found myself thinking, maybe I should give it another try.
 And the rest is history.”
 During subsequent private lessons, Zina introduced Isabella to videos of the Vaganova Ballet Academy on YouTube, and she was instantly captivated by the dancer’s grace and finesse, particularly the expressivity of their port-de-bras.
 “I just became really obsessed with the perfection of their movements, the beauty of it.
 I’d never seen anything like it.”

 At thirteen, Isabella scored a coveted position at the Royal Ballet School.
 However, despite the prestige of training at White Lodge, she continued to fantasise about furthering her studies in St. Petersburg.
 After traveling to Russia several times; participating in an exchange between the Royal Ballet School and Vaganova Academy, and arranging a private audition, Isabella finally got her foot in the door.
 “I had to slightly beg to be accepted, because I was just turning 16, and they usually admitted foreigners around 17 or 18.”